FAQ

 Be aware, that in most cases such integration will require C# (or visual) scripting in varying extent.
 See the engine architecture overview to get a grasp of how Naninovel works and integration guide for more information on the integration options.

-# Is it possible to embed a mini-game to Naninovel?
+Is it possible to embed a mini-game to Naninovel?

 Sure, you can freely "inject" any custom logic to the default Naninovel flow.
 In most cases, however, this will require using the engine's C# API (via either writing custom C# scripts or using a visual scripting solution).
 Check the engine services guide for the list of available open APIs, which allows interaction with the engine; you may also make use of state outsourcing, custom actor implementations and custom commands in the process.

-# Does it support a specific language?
+Does it support a specific language?

 Naninovel can work with any language, but to display text in some languages, you'll need a compatible font.
 Consult "Fonts" section of the localization guide for more info.

-# Will I get access to the source code when I buy Naninovel?
+Will I get access to the source code when I buy Naninovel?

 All the Unity-related sources are available in the distributed package.
-Common Naninovel modules are precompiled into dynamic assembly with sources hosted on GitHub: github.com/Naninovel/Common.
+Common Naninovel modules are precompiled into dynamic assembly with sources hosted on GitHub: github.com/naninovel/common ↗.

-Naninovel is governed by the following End User License Agreement (EULA): naninovel.com/eula.
+Naninovel is governed by the following End User License Agreement (EULA): naninovel.com/eula ↗.
 Please read the document carefully before downloading or using the application.

-# Why am I getting "asset wasn't downloaded" error when attempting to register Asset Store license?
+Why am I getting "asset wasn't downloaded" error when attempting to register Asset Store license?

 The asset download verification is required when Naninovel is purchased via Unity's Asset Store.
-In order for the verification to succeed, Naninovel has to be downloaded at least once via Unity's package manager by the user, which purchased the asset.
-In case multiple copies of the asset has been purchased, each copy has to be downloaded by the associated organization user.
+In order for the verification to succeed, Naninovel has to be downloaded at least once via Unity's package manager ↗ by the user, which purchased the asset.
+In case multiple copies of the asset have been purchased, each copy has to be downloaded by the associated organization user.

-# Why the package doesn't contain any demo scenes?
+Why the package doesn't contain any demo scenes?

-Naninovel is designed to be scene-independent and doesn't use Unity scenes in any way, hence it's not possible to make any kind of example or demo scenes.
+Naninovel is designed to be scene-independent and doesn't use Unity scenes ↗ in any way, hence it's not possible to make any kind of example or demo scenes.
 The engine is automatically initialized when the game is started (can be switched to manual initialization in the engine configuration window) and scenarios are scripted via text documents called naninovel scripts.

 Please read through the getting started guide to get a grasp on how to use the engine.
 You can find additional examples on using various engine features and script commands in the rest of the guide and API command reference.
 In case you'd like a complete working project, which can be used as a reference, take a look at the demo project.

-# How to customize the title (main) menu: add background, music, effects, change buttons, etc?
+How to customize the title (main) menu: add background, music, effects, change buttons, etc?

-) and use script commands to set up the scene just like when writing a scenario.
+For the UI part (changing/adding buttons or panel layout and style) modify the built-in Title UI prefab; for everything else set Title Script at the scripts configuration menu (Naninovel -> Configuration -> Scripts) and use script commands to set up the scene just like when writing a scenario.
 The title script will be automatically played when entering the title menu.
-An example of the entire customization process is shown in the following video tutorial: youtu.be/hqhfhXzQkdk.
+An example of the entire customization process is shown in the following video tutorial: youtu.be/hqhfhXzQkdk ↗.

-# Why a background is cropped?
+Why a background is cropped?

 When screen aspect ratio is different from the reference resolution ratio, background actor will attempt to match by default, which could cause cropping; see match mode guide for more information.

-# How to add a line break to the message?
+How to add a line break to the message?

-tag will work with TMPro printers, eg:
+Check out [br] command.
+Alternatively, <br> tag will work with TMPro printers, eg:

 First line.<br>Second line.

-# How to inject a command in the midst of a printed text message?
+How to inject a command in the midst of a printed text message?

 Use command inlining.

-# Hot to run commands concurrently?
+How to run commands concurrently?

-Use wait
+Use wait parameter, eg:

 ; Printer will start fading out at the same time as the characters